brokamp-group/s3/README.md

 ### Setting up AWS credentials

-AWS S3 uses credentials to allow access to non-public files.
+You *must have AWS S3 credentials set* to gain access to both public and non-public files.
 As with other AWS command line tools and R packages, you can use the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to gain access to such files.

 It is highly recommended to setup your environment variables outside of your R script to avoid including sensitive information within your R script.
 This can be done by exporting environment variables before starting R (see [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) on this) or by defining them in a `.Renviron` file (see `?.Renviron` within `R`).

-You can use the helper function `check_for_aws_env_vars()` to check if your AWS key environment variables are set.
+You can use the internal helper function `check_for_aws_env_vars()` to check if your AWS key environment variables are set.